MahirShah07/MachineLearningApps/README.md

 # To Deploy it on local host:
 1. Download Git: https://git-scm.com/downloads

+2. Installing Python (If not already installed)
+   * Install Python From its Website according to os requirement https://www.python.org/downloads/
+   * Download pip
+     For Windows: Open Command Promt
+     		  $ cd C:\Users\User\AppData\Local\Programs\Python\Python310
+     		  $ python get-pip.py
+     For Linux: $ sudo apt install python3-pip
+     For MacOS: Bro I really don't know this one

-2. Download the souce code. or
+3. Download the souce code. or
-   Open Git Bash in Folder you want to copy and paste
+   Open Terminal in Folder you want to copy and paste
    * $ git clone https://github.com/MahirShah07/MachineLearningApps

-3. Open requirements folder and install all python packages/library.
+4. Intalling all required python packages/library.
+   * $ cd MachineLearningApps
-   * $ pip install <pacakge_name>
+   * $ pip install -r requrements.txt

-4. Run index.py from this command.
+5. Run index.py from this command.
    * $ cd api
    * $ python index.py

-5. And Boom Website is Hosted on your local host
+6. And Boom Website is Hosted on your local host
    * Paste: [LocalHost](https://127.0.0.1:5000) - https://127.0.0.1:5000 in Your Brosure

 # To depoly any hosting services.